bsgriggs/mendix9-searchable-reference-selector/README.md

 ## Features

--   Dropdown or list selection for enumerations, references or reference sets
+-   Dropdown or list selection for enumerations, booleans, references, or reference sets
 -   Can use "Max Items" setting to limit objects retrieved at once **use if you encounter longer load times**
--   Filtering is done by the Mendix runtime instead of the browser
+-   Filtering is done by the Mendix runtime or the browser
 -   Option to search against multiple attributes at the same time with Option content types 'Expression' and 'Custom'
 -   Button to clear the selection / all selections - can be disabled
 -   Button to select all the options in a reference set - can be disabled